lolomix/app/README.md

   - Node > 16.13
   - Yarn >= 1.19.1

+### The .env file

+We use dotenv to provide all the environmental files to the application.
+There is an `.env.sample` file in the repository that is almost ready for local development.

+1. Please make copy of this file and name it `.env` by running the `cp .env.sample .env` command on macOS or Linux.
+2. Replace the `{ADD_INFURA_ID}` placeholder with an INFURA ID.
+You can use your own key or we can provide one for you.
+Please ask one of the members.

 ### App Dependencies

 Please install the dependencies of the app and try to keep it up to date for the best experience.